randomdude999/ybfc/v2/readme.rst

-rax - clobbered by input/output routines, also used for building 64-bit addresses rbx - address of input subroutine (so each input command becomes `call rbx`) rcx - clobbered by `syscall` rdx - clobbered by input/output routines rsi - pointer to tape position rdi - clobbered by input/output routines rbp - address of output subroutine
+rax - clobbered by input/output routines, also used for building 64-bit addresses rbx - address of input subroutine (so each input command becomes `call rbx`) rcx - clobbered by `syscall` rdx - always 1 (`dh=0` is used for comparison with 0, also used as buffer size by syscalls) rsi - pointer to tape position rdi - clobbered by input/output routines rbp - address of output subroutine